-Hong Kong, Hong Kong Central and Western Viola
+Hong Kong SAR China, Hong Kong Central and Western Viola

 Bill Ko won the Gloucestershire Young Musician of the Year 2019 competition at the age of 15, and this raised his profile in the UK quickly through performances as part of the Cheltenham Music Festival, including one at Stowell Park promoted and attended by the late Lord Vestey, who served as Master of the Horse to Queen Elizabeth II.
 Bill’s year as Gloucestershire Young Musician culminated in him performing the Walton Viola Concerto with the Gloucestershire Symphony Orchestra under Glyn Oxley in November 2019, and this included media coverage from BBC Radio Gloucestershire.
 Following this, he has been booked for a performance of the Walton in the Shen Zhen Concert Hall in China.

 Bill has achieved his LTCL diploma in violin from Trinity College and is currently preparing for his FTCL recital in viola.
 He currently studies in the Sixth Form at Cheltenham College and he often performs with the Cheltenham College Senior String Quartet, Senior Piano Quintet, and the College Symphony Orchestra.
 He is very active in other school activities: he composed and played the music for a house play at Cheltenham College and is currently discovering his new interest in composition.
 On top of all this, Bill has recently been appointed Head of School.